sean-doody/start-ukr-rus/README.md

 pip install pipenv
 ```

-Then, to load the environment from the `Pipfile` and `Pipeifle.lock`, run:
+Then, to load the environment from the `Pipfile` and `Pipfile.lock`, run:

 ```bash
 pipenv install